center-for-threat-informed-defense/summiting-the-pyramid/docs/levelsexplanation.rst

 up you go through this leveling, the more likely adversary behavior will be blended in with benign behavior.
 However, it does indicate that it is more difficult for an adversary to evade these system calls, as they will be directly interfacing with the operating system.

-.. _Kernel and Interface Observables:
+.. _Kernel Observables:

-Kernel and Interface Observables
+Kernel Observables
 --------------------------------

 As defined by Microsoft, the kernel, “implements the core functionality that everything else in the operating system depends upon.” [#f14]_ This is the heart of the